Learning Opportunities and Resources

 www.marshall.edu/testing-center/

-The Marshall University Testing Center administers the computer-based GRE, Praxis I, TOEFL, and various other tests in contract with the Educational Testing Service.
-The MU Testing Center serves as a PSI FAA Testing Services site.
-The On-Campus ACT is administered through the testing center.
-For additional information please visit the website or call the phone number listed above.
+The Marshall University Testing Center administers the computer-based GRE, Praxis I, TOEFL, CLEP, and various other exams in contract with the Educational Testing Service.
+The MU Testing Center serves as a PSI FAA Testing Services site and administers the On-Campus ACT exam.
+For additional information please visit the website or call the phone number listed above or 304-696-2604.

 Textbook Loan Program